Garang Kuol: Newcastle United

 In mid-September 2022, it was reported that Kuol had signed a pre-agreement and would transfer to English Premier League side Newcastle United during the January 2023 transfer window.
 On 30 September 2022, Kuol signed a four-year deal with Newcastle United for a transfer fee of £300,000 included with sell-on clauses and other bonus triggers.
 He officially joined the club on 1 January 2023.
 On 12 January 2023, Kuol was loaned to Scottish Premiership club Heart of Midlothian until the end of the 2022–23 season.
 He made his debut at Tynecastle Park the following day, coming on as a substitute for Barrie McKay at the 77th minute of a 1–0 league victory over St Mirren.
 On 1 February, Kuol started his first league game, played out of position as a midfielder instead of his natural position as a forward, in a 3–0 defeat to Rangers.
 He scored his first goal for the club in the next fixture against Rangers in the 4th minute of additional time after coming on as an 83rd-minute substitute to secure a 2–2 draw.
 Kuol returned to Newcastle in late June, making only limited appearances for Hearts.

 Kuol was not added to the Magpie's pre-season in the United States, instead training in Verona with fellow Premier League academy players, Amani Richards and Sol Sidibe.
 While awaiting for the completion of his work permit, on 8 August, Kuol was sent on a season-long loan to Eredivisie club FC Volendam.
 He made his debut for the club on 12 August in a 2–1 league loss to Vitesse at Kras Stadion.
 In his second starting appearance, Kuol scored his first league goal for the club in a 3–1 defeat to Fortuna Sittard on 17 September 2023.
 He became the youngest foreigner to score in FC Volendam's history, having netted the club's third goal in four games, all of which have been defeats.
 He was awarded Volendam's August–September Goal of the Month for his strike against Fortuna.
 After the resignation of manager Matthias Kohler, Kuol faced reduced playing time under new manager and former assistant Regillio Simons, who placed tactical changes that led him to be benched.
 Kuol returned from loan in May 2024, having experienced relegation in the Eredivisie with Volendam.

 After his return, Kuol made his non-competitive debut for Newcastle United in a friendly against Tottenham on 22 May at Melbourne Cricket Ground, during Newcastle's pre-season tour in Melbourne, Australia.

 Sparta Prague

 On 29 August 2025, Kuol signed a multi-year contract with Czech First League club Sparta Prague for an undisclosed fee.

+Jablonec (loan)

+On 29 August 2026, Kuol joined Czech First League club Jablonec on a one-year loan deal without an option to make the transfer permanent.